zzhangjii/learning-library/workshops/python4atp/LabGuide200.md

   ![](images/200/9.png)

 - We are using **flask** library to create the web service and **cx-Oracle** to connect the Autonomous Transaction Processing Database to our application.
 The data then fetched from database it parsed and converted to JSON format to display.
 - If you closed the terminal, open it again and make sure to be in virtual env.
-Run the command ```python app.py```.
+Run the command `$ python app.py`.
 Now we have our web service running.
 Leave the terminal as it is.

   ![](images/200/10.png)